 We will make every effort to keep the center open.
-In inclement weather and/or hazardous driving conditions, the center may have a delayed opening or close for the day.
-The decision will be made by 6:00 a.m. and communicated through the Tadpoles system.
+In inclement weather and/or hazardous driving conditions, the center may have a delayed opening, close early, or close for the day.
+The decision will be made by 6:00 a.m. regarding closing or delaying the opening.
+If the decision is made to close the center early, families will be given as much notice as possible.
+Closures and delays will be communicated through the family communication app.

 Although we make every effort to open on time, we want our staff to be able to arrive safely and this may make their usual commute longer.
-The Center cannot accept children if staff-child ratios cannot be maintained.
-If parents arrive before there is adequate staffing, they can stay at the Center and play with their child until staff arrive or the decision is made to close the Center.
-If possible, delay your own arrival on severe weather/driving days to allow staff time to get to the Center.
-Many of our staff drive in from other counties to work at the Center and traffic conditions can be much worse outside of Lexington.
+The center cannot accept children if staff-child ratios cannot be maintained.
+If parents arrive before there is adequate staffing, they can stay at the center and play with their child until staff arrive or the decision is made to close the center.
+If possible, delay your own arrival on severe weather/driving days to allow staff time to get to the center.
+Many of our staff drive in from other counties to work at the center and traffic conditions can be much worse outside of Lexington.